 Embracing more software, less paper

 Another great way for subcontractors to reduce their carbon footprint is to go paperless.
 Most of us can agree that filling out paperwork at the end of the day can be a huge hassle, and can take up valuable time that could be used to finish projects faster.
 By switching over to a paperless field management solution, you will be able to get your reporting done faster while saving trees (a win-win).

 When paperwork gets lost in the shuffle, it can cause delays and end up costing you time and money in the long run.
-With digital reporting tools like Raken, information is stored online and can be accessed anywhere, anytime.
+With a digital construction reporting app like Raken, information is stored online and can be accessed anywhere, anytime.
 This means that going paperless lets you go above and beyond the scope of what traditional field management can offer, with the ability to add photos and videos to reports, or manage tasks remotely.
 In addition, a lack of proper documentation can lead to legal disputes down the line, bringing additional costs and potential rifts in relationships.

 Building an eco-friendly reputation

 By embracing the use of sustainable materials and processes, you can actually win more bids.
 Some GCs and project owners have specific requirements for green construction, and will only accept bids from contractors who are willing to follow them—so it’s wise for any type of construction firm to adopt green construction practices.
 Plus, if you focus on sustainability and the projects you are bidding for don’t require green construction, you’re still doing your part to help the planet.

 How to get started